Because we can’t always be home, knowing how to care for the teeth and general oral health while away is important.

 Toothpicks are important in clearing away excess food particles, especially after eating a messy meal.
 Leaving food particles to decay within the teeth can increase your risk of dealing with oral-related issues such as cavities.
 Leaving these particles can also cause worsened breath, so a toothpick can be powerful.

 Drink plenty of water, or at least rinse the mouth out with water.

 Drinking plenty of water can combat dry mouth and even provide fresher breath given that it can wash away smelly oral bacteria and food particles stuck within the teeth.

 Just a simple swish and rinse with water can also provide the same benefit.

 Rinsing with water is ideal if you recently consumed anything sugary or acidic, washing away the excess particles to reduce the chances of enamel erosion.

 Need quick fresher breath?
 Opt for a mint or sugarless chewing gum!

 We all want fresh breath.
 With no mouthwash or toothbrush and toothpaste on hand, this can be difficult to achieve.
 However, opting for a breath mint or minty, sugarless chewing gum are great temporary options.

-Breath mints will mainly mask your bad breath for a limited time, but sugarless chewing gum can stimulate plenty of saliva, combat dry mouth, provide minty breath, and even collect food particles and oral bacteria.
-Either options are great ways to clean the mouth, or at least freshen up the breath for a bit, when you don’t have a toothbrush at hand.
+Breath mints will mainly mask your bad breath for a limited time, but sugarless chewing gum can stimulate saliva, combat dry mouth, and even collect food particles and oral bacteria.
+Either option is a great way to clean the mouth, or at least freshen up the breath for a bit when you don’t have a toothbrush at hand.

 Choose smart foods.